 The lemon on the kid's shoulder stands for the acidity in my words.
 My lyrics are often marked by a slight sarcasm, there is little violence, aggressive images, something that wants to bite you and scratch your back.
 I like this contradiction between a rather harmonious music and a slightly bitter lyrical content.
 The lemon is symbolic of my words, the kid represents my music.

-on the Louis XVI table
+The soft guitar on the Louis XVI table

-The soft guitar on the table is an obvious reference to Salvador Dali, probably one of my all-time favourites.
 Surrealism is essential to my inspiration and some recording tricks I use on my voice: most sounds in my productions are usually filtered or distorted or oddly EQed.
 Very few sounds in this album were left pure and natural.
 I like illusions, optical effects, trompe-l'oeil.
 I like to think of myself as an illusionist.
 To me, writing pop songs is just like being a conjuror doing magic tricks: in my case, this is done with some trompe-l'oeil sound paintings, skits, and theater actually.

 The Louis XVI table is itself symbolic of this slightly preciousness in my songwriting, a little baroque, sophisticated or falsely sophisticated.
 Some take it litterally, some others see the irony...
 My songs are "free admission".
 Everyone takes what they want from them.